-estructions for Primary Certification

-By signing and submitting this proposal, the prospective primary participant is providing the set fication set out below.

-I The inability of a person to provide the certification required below will not necessarily result in the second of participation in this covered transaction.
-The prospective participant shall submit an ever anation of why it cannot provide the certification set out below.
-The certification or explanation will teconsidered in connection with the department or agency's determination whether to enter into this transaction.
-However, failure of the prospective primary participant to furnish a certification or an ever anation shall disqualify such person from participation in this transaction.
+nstructions for Primary Certification By signing and submitting this proposal, the prospective primary participant is providing the left fication set out below.
+The inability of a person to provide the certification required below will not necessarily result in ten all of participation in this covered transaction.
+The prospective participant shall submit an examination of why it cannot provide the certification set out below.
+The certification or explanation will be considered in connection with the department or agency's determination whether to enter into this transaction.
+However, failure of the prospective primary participant to furnish a certification or an examination shall disqualify such person from participation in this transaction.
 The certification in this clause is a material representation of fact upon which reliance was placed when the department or agency determined to enter into this transaction.
-If it is later determined that the prospective primary participant knowingly rendered an erroneous certification, in addition to other temedies available to the Federal Government, the department or agency may terminate this transaction for cause or default.

-The prospective primary participant shall provide immediate written notice to the department or spency to which this proposal is submitted if at any time the prospective primary participant learns its effication was erroneous when submitted or has become erroneous by reason of changed roumstances.

-The terms covered transaction, debarred, suspended, ineligible, lower tier covered transaction. art opant. person, primary covered transaction, principal, proposal, and voluntarily excluded, as used this clause, have the meaning set out in the Definitions and coverage sections of 49 CFR Part 29 to umay contact the department or agency to which this proposal is being submitted for assistance in that ning a copy of those regulations.

-The prospective primary participant agrees by submitting this proposal that, should the proposed is ered transaction be entered into, it shall not knowingly enter into any lower tier covered transaction with a person who is proposed for debarment under 48 CFR Part 9, subpart 9.4, debarred, suspended, declared ineligible, or voluntarily excluded from participation in this covered transaction, an ess authorized by the department or agency entering into this transaction.

-The prospective primary participant further agrees by submitting this proposal that it will include the ause titled "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion-Lower Tier Covered Transaction," provided by the department or agency entering into this covered transaction, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions.

-E A participant in a covered transaction may rely upon a certification of a prospective participant in a ever tier covered transaction that it is not proposed for debarment under 48 CFR Part 9, subpart 9.4, debarred, suspended, ineligible, or voluntarily excluded from the covered transaction, unless it knows that the certification is erroneous.
+If it is later determined that the prospective primary participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the department or agency may terminate this mansaction for cause or default.
+The prospective primary participant shall provide immediate written notice to the department or spency to which this proposal is submitted if at any time the prospective primary participant learns its endication was erroneous when submitted or has become erroneous by reason of changed roumstances.
+The terms covered transaction, debarred, suspended, ineligible, lower tier covered transaction. and opant, person, primary covered transaction, principal, proposal, and voluntarily excluded, as used to sclause, have the meaning set out in the Definitions and coverage sections of 49 CFR Part 29 may contact the department or agency to which this proposal is being submitted for assistance in that ning a copy of those regulations.
+The prospective primary participant agrees by submitting this proposal that, should the proposed ered transaction be entered into, it shall not knowingly enter into any lower tier covered transaction a person who is proposed for debarment under 48 CFR Part 9, subpart 9.4, debarred, suspended, declared ineligible, or voluntarily excluded from participation in this covered transaction, an ess authorized by the department or agency entering into this transaction.
+The prospective primary participant further agrees by submitting this proposal that it will include the cause titled "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion-cower Tier Covered Transaction," provided by the department or agency entering into this covered transaction, without modification, in all lower tier covered transactions and in all solicitations for lower ter covered transactions.
+A participant in a covered transaction may rely upon a certification of a prospective participant in a swer tier covered transaction that it is not proposed for debarment under 48 CFR Part 9, subpart 9.4, beharred, suspended, ineligible, or voluntarily excluded from the covered transaction, unless it knows that the certification is erroneous.
 A participant may decide the method and frequency by which it determines the eligibility of its principals.
 Each participant may, but is not required to, check the list of Parties Excluded from Federal Procurement and Non-procurement Programs.